 Once a female octopus settles down to care for her eggs, she stops eating.
 Having exhausted all her energy making sure her babies are well cared for until they hatch, the octopus mother dies.
 This process is called senescence.

-But, Why Do They Stop Eating When They Have Babies?
+But, Why Do Octopus Stop Eating When They Have Babies?

 This puzzled scientists until they uncovered that an octopus’s optic gland, which is located between their eyes, is part of the senescence process.
 The optic gland is similar to our pituitary gland; A small bean-shaped organ at the base of our brain that tells other glands, which hormones to release and helps regulate growth, blood pressure, and reproduction.